 If the survey is being prepared in conjunction with the purchase of a property, survey insurance coverage is given to both the buyer and the mortgage company.
-Lenders of commercial property rely on a boundary surveys to evaluate the value and use of the property.
-The end result of a boundary survey is a detailed drawing that will show the results of the survey field work and all items that are pertinent to the survey.
+Lenders of commercial property rely on a boundary survey to evaluate the value and use of the property.
+The end result of a boundary survey is a detailed drawing that will show the results of the survey fieldwork and all items that are pertinent to the survey.

 - All Property corners are located and verified, or reestablished and reset.

 - Corners are typically indicated by a survey monument, which is typically a rebar or iron pipe located at the property corner.
-Typical length of survey monument is 18” or 24”.
+The typical length of the survey monument is 18” or 24”.
 Most monuments are set flush with the ground or are located slightly below ground level.

 - Corners will be spray painted with pink paint for ease of viewing.

 - Corners will be marked with either a wood lath (stake) with pink flagging or a pink pin flag.
 Both items will have writing of “lot corner” on them.
 They will be placed next to the property corner.
 The lath and pin flags are designed to assist you in locating your corners, they do NOT represent a property corner.